U4ay07/Web-Mining-Lab-CSE3024/Week2/README.md

+## Programs
-## question1.py - Displays the the text written in alt from the Image source
+- question1.py - Displays the the text written in alt from the Image source